Link copied to your clipboard

 The USDA streamlined assist refinance program helps homeowners with existing USDA Rural Development loans reduce their interest rates and monthly mortgage payments without undergoing a full appraisal or providing extensive documentation.
 Homeowners can’t receive any cash back at closing, except for minor adjustments, such as refunds for prepaid items like taxes and insurance.

-To qualify, you’ll need an existing USDA mortgage and no late payments in the last 12 months—although some lenders may offer flexibility under certain circumstances.
+To qualify, you’ll need an existing USDA loan mortgage and no late payments in the last 12 months—although some lenders may offer flexibility under certain circumstances.

 Fannie Mae’s RefiNow